gojek/ziggurat/README.md

 Please refer the [Middleware section](#middleware-in-ziggurat) for understanding `handler-fn` here.

 - The main-fn is the function that will be applied to every message that is read from the Kafka stream.
+- The main-fn will take map as an argument that takes 2 keys i.e
+  - message - It is the byte[] array received from kafka.
+  - metadata
+    - topic - It is the topic from where kafka message is consumed.
+    - timestamp - It is ingestion timestamp in kafka.
+    - partition - The partition from message is consumed.
+    - rabbitmq-retry-count - The number of retries done by rabbitmq for given message.
 - The main-fn returns a keyword which can be any of the below words
   - :success - The message was successfully processed and the stream should continue to the next message
   - :retry - The message failed to be processed and it should be retried via RabbitMQ.